Step-by-Step EPSG Code Normalization for Mixed Datasets Jump to heading

 - Block transformations that rely on

-unknownorapproximatetransformation methods when positional accuracy is critical.
+unknownorapproximatemethods when positional accuracy is critical.

-Step 3: Deterministic Transformation and Axis Enforcement Jump to heading
+Step 3: Deterministic transformation and axis enforcement Jump to heading

 import geopandas as gpd